Reprinted with AIS Health permission from the April 27, 2020, issue of Health Plan Weekly

 With those figures in mind, plans should “look at the complete product mix” — including Special Needs Plans and Employer Group Waiver Plans (EGWPs) if they make sense for your market — as a necessary step to attract non-MA enrollees, advised Hollie.
 And in most cases, plans will need to have a PPO product to get into the EGWP market, she added.

-Jeff Fox, GHG president and another speaker at the webinar, advised that plans not be afraid to lower PPO cost sharing for out-of-network coverage from current rates of between 45% and 55% down to 20%, because GHG has seen “a minimal amount of out-of-network claims for PPO products” and the lower cost share may remove an element of fear for a consumer who’s considering switching to a PPO.
+Speakers at the webinar advised that plans not be afraid to lower PPO cost sharing for out-of-network coverage from current rates of between 45% and 55% down to 20%, because GHG has seen “a minimal amount of out-of-network claims for PPO products” and the lower cost share may remove an element of fear for a consumer who’s considering switching to a PPO.

 On top of $0 PPO products, plans should of course consider enhancing their supplemental benefits to the extent possible, keeping in mind that comprehensive dental coverage and OTC allowances were “really strong benefits this past AEP,” said Hollie.
 Additional analysis from Pareto showed that plan benefit packages featuring either comprehensive dental or OTC benefits experienced 27% enrollment growth this past enrollment cycle.